coralproject/ask-docs/docs_dir/products/askuserguide.md

 One method you may choose to for publishing is embedding the form into an article on your CMS.

-- With IFrame: This code will work across more sites as soon as it is pasted into your CMS.
+- With iFrame: This code will work across more sites as soon as it is pasted into your CMS.
 However, it will require the help of a developer to customize the styles.
-- Without IFrame: By pasting this code into your CMS, this javascript tag with adopt the styles of your website.
+- Without iFrame: By pasting this code into your CMS, this javascript tag with adopt the styles of your website.
 Be sure to double check that your site allows this.

 #### Standalone form

-When your form is published it also is published to it's own page that can be linked to or shared.
+When your form is published it also is published to its own page that can be linked to or shared.

 ### Begin Collecting Submission
 To begin collecting submissions from your readers you will need to set your form to "Live."
 By default,forms are set to "Closed."